antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 Besides providing the annotation for usage in R2, you can also specify how R2 makes use of these annotations, specifically in graphical representations.
-To make this known, you can prepare a �relate� file for R2.
+To make this known, you can prepare a "relate" file for R2.
 This document comprises of a number of columns that can be provided for the different tracks.
 Below, you can see a section of such a relate file.